4W4I5/Semester-5-Notes/Algo/Algo 4 September, 2023.md

 		- as long as number of statements are constant
 - Simple Loop
 	- Basic step = N x 1
+	- How many iterations are performed
+	- How many steps per iteration
 - Nested Loops
 	- Basic step = i x j
 	- Where i and j increment by one only